 7. Are Dental X-Rays Safe?

 Dental X-rays help dentists pinpoint cavities or other signs of disease that they may not be able to see through a visual examination.
-The amount of radiation given off from a dental X-ray is very low—radiation from four bitewing X-rays is equivalent to a normal day spent walking around outside.
+The amount of radiation given off by a dental X-ray is very low—radiation from four bitewing X-rays is equivalent to a normal day spent walking around outside.
 Regardless, we use lead aprons and thyroid shields to protect patients from radiation.
-Children may need one to two X-rays a year to track developing teeth, and patients who encounter dental or decay problems may need more X-rays compared to healthy mouth patients.
+Children may need one to two X-rays a year to track developing teeth.
+Patients who encounter dental or decay problems may need more X-rays compared to healthy mouth patients.